roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-07 ****** byStoryTeller07© In class Hollie was quiet and the students quickly caught onto her mood.
+In class Hollie was quiet and the students quickly caught onto her mood.
 Earlier in the year she had asserted her authority, so now they were glad to just get on with their work without much supervision.
 Besides, it was near the end term so they had the party to think about, and were winding down for the summer break.

   Lunchtime came around too slowly, and as anticipated Roger appeared as soon as the students left her class.
 She needed her master to remove the butt plug, so she would have to submit to him, even here in what should have been her domain.